 Welcome to our easy-to-use guide to Bermuda cruises.
 I hope you find it useful and fun.
-The Bermuda Cruise Guide is part of a network of Cruise Guides, which includes sites about many of the word's favorite cruise destinations.

 Kings Wharf is where most cruise ships dock in Bermuda.
 Located at the western tip of the island, it has a visitor information center, watersports center, shopping mall, museum, and a craft market where you can buy from local artists.
 Taxis and ferries are available to get you to Hamilton or St George's.

 The small city of Hamilton is the commercial hub of Bermuda.
 It offers the shops and restaurants that tourists are looking for.
 Historic Fort Hamilton is interesting to visit.
 The best of the nightlife is in the city too.
+See the cruises to Hamilton Bermuda.

 Wednesday nights from May to September are "Harbour Nights" in Hamilton.
 Front Street becomes one big festival of crafts, food, music, and Gombey troops.